luke-h1/fe-talk-2024/slides.md

 </style>

 <!--
-feature flags are a way to control the visibility of features in your app.
+Just wondering, who has heard of a featuer flag before?
+Who's used them in production?
+Feature flags are a way to control the visibility of features in your app.
 They're a way to programatically turn features on and off in your app.
 All a feature flag is at its core is a true or false value. we flip the switch and we get one feature, we flip it back and we get another.
 -->

 ---